 Funded by / Ownership

 The Independent is owned by Independent Print Limited, a company owned by the Lebedev family (Alexander Lebedev and his son Evgeny Lebedev).
 In 2017, Saudi Businessman Sultan Muhammad Abuljadayel bought a 30% stake in the Independent online newspaper.
-The paper is funded through advertising and subscriptions.
+Advertising and subscription generate revenue for the paper.

 Analysis / Bias

-The Independent recently joined up with a media group that has close links to the Saudi royal family to launch websites across the Middle East.
-Its partnering with a publisher that has strong links to the Saudi government has been criticized by the Guardian.
+The Independent recently joined a media group with close links to the Saudi royal family to launch websites across the Middle East.
+The Guardian has criticized its partnering with a publisher with strong ties to the Saudi government.

-In review, The Independent tends to publish stories utilizing minimally loaded language in their headlines such as: “Theresa May insists Brexit deal is not dead despite EU leaders refusing to make further concessions” and US news “Mueller investigation: Special counsel attacks Flynn criticism of FBI interview”.
-The Independent also republishes news from other credible sources such as the Associated Press: “Five things you didn’t know about Germany’s diesel ban”.
-In general, most stories favor the left and tend to be sourced properly utilizing credible sources such as USA Today and the Milwaukee Journal-Sentinel.
+The Independent tends to publish stories utilizing minimally loaded language in their headlines such as: “Theresa May insists Brexit deal is not dead despite EU leaders refusing to make further concessions” and US news “Mueller investigation: Special counsel attacks.
+Flynn criticism of FBI interview.”
+The Independent also republishes news from other credible sources such as the Associated Press: “Five things you didn’t know about Germany’s diesel ban.”
+Most stories favor the left and tend to be appropriately sourced utilizing credible sources such as USA Today and the Milwaukee Journal-Sentinel.

 Failed Fact Checks

 - Analysis “Climate change might be worse than thought after scientists find major mistake in water temperature readings” – Low Scientific Credibility

 - New antibody tests are 100% accurate. – False